BNJMO/Mines-Demo/README.md

 ## 📄 License

 MIT License - Feel free to use this project for learning and commercial purposes.

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!

----

 **Enjoy the game! 💎💣**